alegarcia-dev/zillow-regression-project/README.md

     - prepare.py: Contains functions used for preparing and tidying the property data.
     - explore.py: Contains functions used for visualizing key findings.
     - model.py: Contains functions used for producing and visualizing ML model results.
+    - stats_util.py: Contains functions used for performing statistical tests.
+    - evaluate.py: Contains functions used for measure regression model performance.
 ---

 ## Table of Contents